Servul Logo

 More about Free >>

-Free is a French telecommunications company, subsidiary of Iliad that provides voice, video, data, and Internet telecommunications to consumers in France.
-Its head office is in the 8th arrondissement of Paris.
+Free is a French telecommunications company, subsidiary of Iliad S.A., that provides voice, video, data, and Internet telecommunications to consumers in France.
+It is the second-largest ISP in France, known for its disruptive pricing and innovative services.

 Service Rating